 Myxedema crisis can cause death often due to complications from infection, bleeding, or respiratory failure.
 It’s more common in women and people over the age of 60.
 It can occur during pregnancy as well.

-Hypothyroidism occurs when the thyroid stops functioning properly.
+Hypothyroidism occurs when the thyroid stops functioning correctly.
 This may be caused by:

 - surgical removal of your thyroid